syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 {% endhighlight %}
 {% endtabs %}

-Ink annotation selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constarints` API is set to `AnnotationConstraints.Selectable`.
+Ink annotation selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constraints` API is set to `AnnotationConstraints.Selectable`.
 The following code prevents the ink annotations selection, even though the `Constraints` property of the ink annotation is set to `AnnotationConstraints.Selectable`.

 {% tabs %}
 {% highlight c# %}